vivek-x-jha/zsh-syntax-highlighting/HACKING.md

 =========================================

-This document includes information for people working on z-sy-h itself: on the core driver (`zsh-syntax-highlighting.zsh`), on the highlighters in the distribution, and on the test suite.
+This document includes information for people working on z-sy-h itself: on the core driver (`zsh-syntax-highlighting.plugin.zsh`), on the highlighters in the distribution, and on the test suite.
 It does not target third-party highlighter authors (although they may find it an interesting read).